alexseungum/alexseungum/README.md

 - ⚡ Fun fact: ...
 -->
 ## Hi!
 I'm Alex 👋
-I am a Junior at UC Berkeley, majoring in Industrial Engineering/Operations Research, with a double major in Electrical Engineering and Computer Sciences.
+I am a Junior at UC Berkeley.

 ## About Me 🫡
 My technical interests lie in Machine Learning, Computer Architecture and Circuits.
 In my free time, I like to play the piano, video games (League, Valorant, Gachas), swim, and watch romcom anime.